-Most devices allow you to select the language in which it presents information to you.
+Most devices allow you to select the language its in.
 Why not switch your device to Russian?
 You’ll be reading Russian every time you use it!

 Do you have a Twitter account?
 Same deal!
 You can even send tweets in Russian.
 Some teachers require you to send micro-writings in this form.
-Get a head start and do it yourself.
+Get ahead start and doing it yourself.